groverlab/groverlab.github.io/_hnbfpr/2023-10-08-perfect-circle.markdown

 <p style="text-align: center;">* * *</p>

-Back in college I considered myself an amateur Knoxville history buff, so it wasn’t long before I learned about James Agee.
-Agee was the greatest writer to come out of Knoxville until Cormac McCarthy gained fame; both are solidly in the pantheon of great American writers.
+Back in college I considered myself an amateur Knoxville historian, so it wasn’t long before I learned about James Agee.
+Agee was considered Knoxville's greatest writer until he was eclipsed---only barely---by Cormac McCarthy's rising star.
 Agee's most famous work, *A Death in the Family*, was published after his death and earned him a posthumous Pulitzer Prize.
 Set in Knoxville in 1915, it tells the story of a boy whose father was killed in a car crash.
-The book was based on events in Agee's own childhood in Knoxville, including his own father’s death when Agee was six.
+The book was based on events in Agee's own childhood in Knoxville, including his father’s death when Agee was only six.

 One day in 1995 I went to Hodges Library and checked out the library's old hardcover copy of *A Death in the Family* and started reading it over dinner at Sophie’s cafeteria.
-I remember reacting to the first line of the poem that opens the book:
+I remember reading the first line of the poem that opens the book:

 > *"We are talking now of summer evenings in Knoxville, Tennessee, in the time I lived there so successfully disguised to myself as a child."*